Analysis

 Research Fellow Print Bio

 Steph Batalis is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
-Before joining CSET, Steph was the STEM Policy Fellow at the North Carolina Biotechnology Center.
-In this role, she focused on economic and workforce development initiatives in North Carolina’s life sciences ecosystem.
-Steph earned her Ph.D. in Biochemistry from Wake Forest University’s School of Medicine and a B.A. in Molecular and Cellular Biology from Vanderbilt University.
+Her research examines a number of issues at the intersection of AI and the life sciences, including how emerging technologies will impact both biomedical innovation and U.S. biosecurity.
+Before joining CSET, Steph was the STEM Policy Fellow at the North Carolina Biotechnology Center where she focused on economic and workforce development initiatives in North Carolina’s life sciences ecosystem.
+Steph earned her Ph.D. in Biochemistry and Molecular Biology with a focus in Structural and Computational Biophysics from Wake Forest University’s School of Medicine and a B.A. in Molecular and Cellular Biology from Vanderbilt University.

 Related Content